pinojs/pino/docs/api.md

 + When something, e.g a process manager, has monkey-patched `process.stdout.write`.

 In these cases `process.stdout` is used instead.

+Note: If the parameter is a string integer, e.g. `'1'`, it will be coerced to a number and used as a file descriptor.
+If this is not desired, provide a full path, e.g. `/tmp/1`.

 * See [`pino.destination`](#pino-destination)